ykbmr/YSTEM/README.md

 | Programmer | Shyngys | [@Thefrosti](https://t.me/Thefrosti) |
 | Inspire / Captain | Kemenger | [@kema73](https://t.me/kema73) |
 | Engineer | Ali | [@rarree_21](https://t.me/rarree_21) |

+## About the Developer

+**Yerkinbek Miras** — Inspire team member at Y-TECH, and the developer of this website (frontend, backend, and AI integration).
+Built as a personal initiative to strengthen his own research and hands-on development experience — from UI design and multilingual support to deploying a working AI-powered backend in production.

 ## About FTC